Now Reading

 We had already reported in detail about natural lemons – you surely always have a small supply at home.

-To do this, you only need a large piece of parmesan from the Cheesemonger of your choice, a good olive oil and fresh basil leaves.
-Basta.
+All you need is a large piece of Parmesan from your favorite cheese shop, some good olive oil, and fresh basil leaves.
+That’s it.

 This is how it works:

-Over the pot in which your pasta is cooking, briefly place a pan and add plenty of olive oil.
-A short, slight heating of the oil is enough, because the lemon sauce is more like a pasta dressing.
+Place a skillet briefly over the pot where your pasta is cooking and pour in a generous amount of olive oil.
+Just warming the oil briefly and gently is enough, since the lemon sauce is more like a pasta dressing.

 Then put the pan on the side and add in the slightly warmed olive oil: